nightroman/PSRest/docs/Run-from-VSCode.md

 ```

 Use `PowerShell: Show Additional Commands` from the command palette.
-The registered  `HTTP` should there, select it and view terminal output.
+Select the registered command and view its terminal output.

 To make this easier, add some key to VSCode `keybindings.json`: